-By Proposition \ref{local_deg_stable_base_change}, the computation of $\deg_x(f, \rho)$ reduces to the case where $y=f(x)$ is a rational, because it may be computed after basechange to $k(y)$, and in particular we may assume that $y$ is a closed point.
+By Proposition \ref{local_deg_stable_base_change}, the computation of $\deg_x(f, \rho)$ reduces to the case where $y=f(x)$ is a rational point, because it may be computed after base change to $k(y)$, and in particular we may assume that $y$ is a closed point.
 We now give such a method of computation for $\deg_x f$ for $x$ a closed point with $k \subseteq k(x)$ separable.

 As above, let $W$ and $U$ be smooth $k$-schemes of dimension $n$, let $x$ be a point of $X$, and let $f\vert_W : W \to U$ be finite and oriented by $\rho$.
 Suppose that $y=f(x)$ is a closed point with $k \subseteq k(x)$ separable.
 Then $f\vert_W^{-1}(y) \hookrightarrow W$ is a closed immersion.
 Consider the pullback diagram